BeeyondCereal

 More Bars and Brownie Recipes

-• inside a mug with a rice krispie treat mixture inside.
+• rice krispie treat square.

 Rice Krispie Treat in a Mug